justinmeiners/justinmeiners.github.io/common-lisp-scripts/README.md

 ### Using Quicklisp in scripts

 Can you make a shebang script that loads code with Quicklisp?
-You certainly can, but first note that `sbcl --script` will skip Lisp your system configuration (`.sbclrc`), so you need to hard code a path to load Quicklisp.
+You certainly can, but first note that `sbcl --script` will skip loading your system configuration (`.sbclrc`), so you need to hard code a path to load Quicklisp.

 But now imaging if calling `import` in a Python started downloading code from the internet!